We know you want to be sure you are making the

 how often will I receive them?

 We try to accommodate every family’s request for pictures.
-We do, however, try to get weekly pictures posted to the site.
-Once puppies are picked for specific families only available puppies pictures will be listed on the website.
-Families who have picked their puppy will receive individual pictures at least weekly.
+We do, however, try to get weekly pictures posted to our private FB Group as well as live videos.
 Remember I do work a full time job as well as raising these precious babies so there may be times when I cannot accommodate everyone’s requests for photos.

 4).
 May I come to your home and pick out my own puppy?